axibase/atsd/administration/ssl-ca-signed.md

 Log in to ATSD by entering its DNS name in the browser address bar and check its certificate by clicking on the SSL security icon.

+Review the new certificate at the **Settings > Certificates** page and ensure certificate is highlighted in green which means the following:

+ * certificate is already valid
+ * certificate is not expired and will be expired in more than 30 days
+ * certificate is not self-signed

 ## Troubleshooting

 Check the contents of the keystore.